gitleaks/gitleaks-action/README.md

 1. [Upgrade to v2](v2.md#how-to-upgrade-to-v2), or
 1. [Pin to an older version](v2.md#how-to-pin-to-v160)

-Please note that if you are scanning repos that belong to an organization, you'll have to [acquire a GITLEAKS_LICENSE](https://github.com/gitleaks/gitleaks-action#environment-variables) to use v2 (free "Starter" license available).
+Please note that if you are scanning repos that belong to an organization, you'll have to [acquire a GITLEAKS_LICENSE](https://github.com/gitleaks/gitleaks-action#environment-variables) to use v2 (free "Trial" license available).
 That might come as a surprise to my users that are accustomed to using Gitleaks-Action free of charge, so I wrote a blog post explaining how/why I decided to monetize this project: https://blog.gitleaks.io/gitleaks-llc-announcement-d7d06a52e801

 Finally, please see above for a summary of why I think you'll love the new v2 release: [v2 Benefits](v2.md#v2-benefits)